 You must have a primary medical qualification or be registered with the General Medical Council (GMC).

-We recommend that candidates working in the UK have four to six months' experience in paediatrics, though this is not required.
+We recommend that candidates hold at least four to six months' experience in paediatrics, though this is not required.
 If you are taking the exam overseas, we recommend you have six months' paediatrics experience.

 Your diploma